johntout/stock-app/README.md

 `npm install && npm run build`

+`php artisan key:generate`

 `php artisan migrate`

-When runnning `php artisan migrate` you will be asked if you want to create an sqlite database.
+When running `php artisan migrate` you will be asked if you want to create an sqlite database.
 Select `Yes` in order to create it.

 In the `.env` file you created, you have to change the variables `APP_URL` to match your application url and the `REDIS_HOST` to `127.0.0.1`, as they are already predefined for use with docker.